Explorers 2022-2023

 Pictures taken after set-up so you can see the layout before the lights went out.

-Plus, previous games we do every year under Black Lights: Plinko, Bowling, Hole-in-One Golf.
+Plus, previous games we do every year (pictured under the black lights): Plinko, Bowling, Golf Hole-in-One.

 Craft: Advent Wreath